 Fire Damage Restoration Process

-After a smoke or fire damage, ceilings, walls, woodwork, carpeting and floors will often need a thorough cleaning.
-Your experienced local SERVPRO Franchise Professional will pretest to determine the extent of damage, and then use the specific equipment and cleaning products required to clean and protect the different types of surfaces found in your structure.
+After smoke or fire damage, ceilings, walls, woodwork, carpeting and floors will often need a thorough cleaning.
+Your experienced local SERVPRO Professional will pretest to determine the extent of damage, and then use the specific equipment and cleaning products required to clean and protect the different types of surfaces found in your structure.
 Depending on the amount of soot you may even be able to reduce the cost of recovery by cleaning lighter soot deposits found on some surfaces, eliminating the expense incurred with repainting or refinishing.
 In other cases, we will clean to "prepare for painting."
 This process deodorizes and ensures the new paint will adhere properly to the surface.

 Have Questions About Fire, Smoke, or Soot Damage?
 Call Today – (269) 925-6841